dougrizio/statistics_calculator/README.md

     * RandomGenerators.py
         * random_seed
             * create a random number based on parameters
-                * seed value - can generate a vlue with wor without a seed
+                * seed value - can generate a value with wor without a seed
                 * decimal - determines whether generated number should be an integer or a float.
                 * start - starting value range
                 * stop - ending value range